kishonti/doctusoft/README.md

 # doctusoft

-For convinience's sake i have made unit tests for the application for you.
+For convinience's sake i have made unit tests in the application for you.
 You can modify the existing FolderExcerciseTest.java reachableNodesTest to use the application.